optimamodel/optima/INSTALLATION.md

 So you've installed the postgres databases, nginx, python webserver and built the front-end.
 Then in the browser, go to

     http://localhost/#/register

+A convenient script is provided to run nginx, postgres and the python webserver:

+    ./boot_dev_env.sh

+This can also be achieved by:

+    lunchy start postgres
+    sudo nginx
+    cd server
+    python api.py

 Create an account (your email address needs a @ in it), then you should be good to go.